-- The Chair of the Committee, His Excellency Mr. Dian Triansyah Djani, through the Permanent Mission of Indonesia to the United Nations, Email address: ptri@indonesiamission-ny.org - With a copy to: The Secretary of the Committee, Mr. Kiho Cha, Email address: SC-1267-Committee@un.org the matter is referred to the Security Council for a decision.
-These procedures are set out in more detail in resolution 2368 (2017) .
+- The Chair of the Committee, His Excellency Mr. Dian Triansyah Djani, through the Permanent Mission of Indonesia to the United Nations, <a href="mailto:Email - With a copy to: The Secretary of the Committee, Mr. Kiho Cha, Email address: SC-1267-Committee@un.org